 Magnetic Dampers (Eddy Current Dampers)

-Magnetic damping (also known as eddy current damping) is generated when there is a relative movement between magnets and conducting material (normally Aluminum or Copper).
+Magnetic damping (eddy current damping) is generated when there is a relative movement between magnets and a conducting material (normally Aluminum or Copper).
 When either a magnet move relative to a conductor or a conductor passes thru a magnetic field, the electromotive force (emf) will be generated inside the conductive material.
-This in turn induces a a localized electric current (known as eddy current) induced within the conductor.
-The current creates a second magnetic field that opposes the field of the original moving magnet, thus creating an opposing (damping) force proportional to the relative velocity of the magnet and conductor.
+This in turn induces a a localized electric current (known as eddy current) within the conductor.
+This eddy current creates a second magnetic field that opposes the field of the original moving magnet, thus creating an opposing (damping) force proportional to the relative velocity of the magnet and conductor.

 Applications

-Viscous dampers may be used as a stand-alone damping unit to dampen a single or multiple resonances of underdamped structures such as piping systems, buildings (to reduce interstory drift), and floor systems or in conjunction with spring elements in vibration isolation applications and realization of tuned mass dampers.
-The images below show a stand-alone viscous damper built into a structure and a viscous dampers as an element of a tuned mass damper.
+Viscous dampers may be used a) as a stand-alone damping units to dampen a single or multiple resonances of underdamped structures such as piping systems, buildings (to reduce interstory drift), and bridges, b) in conjunction with spring elements in shock isolation applications and c) in realization of tuned mass dampers.
+The images below show a stand-alone viscous damper built into a structure and two viscous dampers as the dissipative element of a tuned mass damper.

 Figure 5 Frequency response functions of a structure without (blue traces) and with (red traces) viscous damping